 We have special programs and fees for multiple patients from the same family.

-Do I need to be pre-medicated for the dentist.
-Do I need to take my medicine for the orthodontist?
+If I need to be pre-medicated for the dentist do I need to take my medicine for the orthodontist?

 Do retainers need to be worn after braces?